How to Analyze Your Games to Improve Your Opening Repertoire

 - Practice against the Lichess Masters database or similar tools that test common sidelines.

-- Play focused blitz or rapid sessions to reach your prepared structures on both colors.
+- Play focused blitz or rapid sessions (3-5 games per day) to reach your prepared structures on both colors.
+Force the opening — don't let clock pressure push you back into the old line.

-- After each game, analyze deviations immediately and add sound responses to your files.
+- After each game, analyze deviations immediately and add sound responses to your files while the decision point is still fresh in your mind.

 Step 6: Update and Iterate Regularly

 - Track results by line.
-Replace a branch that underperforms after 20–30 tries despite work.
+Replace a branch that underperforms after 20–30 tries despite work — persistence beyond that point usually signals the line is a poor fit for your style, not a matter of more practice.

-- Add breadth slowly, one new variation at a time, after you master your core.
+- Add breadth slowly — one new variation at a time — after you master your core.
+Quality beats coverage: a repertoire you actually remember trumps a wider one you half-know.

 Common Mistakes to Avoid